Symplectic isotopy on non-minimal ruled surfaces: Lefschetz fibrations and topological colimit

-Let $\Ff_{{\rm std}}$ be the standard blow-up foliation by $J_{{\rm std}}$-holomorphic leaves.
-Note that by a blow-down of the complex structure, we obtain the split complex structure on $\Sigma_g \times S^2$, and the induced foliation is the split foliation by the spheres.
+We will refer as $\Ff_{\rm std}$ to be the standard blow-up Lefschetz fibration by $J_{{\rm std}}$-holomorphic fibers.
+Note that by a blow-down of the complex structure, we obtain the split complex structure on $\Sigma_g \times S^2$, and the induced fibration is the split fibration by the spheres.